 - Annual Capacity (Tonnes): 15 million

-Illawarra Coal, a subsidiary of BHP Billiton, operates the terminal on behalf of a consortium of several coal producers on the Southern and Western coalfields, who lease the Terminal from the New South Wales government.
-Members of the consortium include BHP Billiton, Xstrata Coal, Centennial Coal and Peabody.
+The terminal is operated on behalf of a consortium of several coal producers on the Southern and Western coalfields, who lease the Terminal from the New South Wales government.
+As of March 2018, members of the consortium are: Glencore, South32 (formerly BHP Billiton), Wollongong Coal (of the Jindal Group), Centennial Coal, GFG Alliance (of the Gupta family), and Peabody.

 In March 2012, Port Technology International reported that, due to growing demand for coal, PKCT would launch a $500 million project to expand the terminal's annual export capacity to 22.5 million tons.
 However, as of January 2015, neither PKCT nor BHP Billiton mentions any such expansion on its website.